wsalesky/d3xquery/README.md

 <relation xmlns="http://www.tei-c.org/ns/1.0" ana="epistolary" ref="syriaca:EpistolaryReferenceTo" active="http://syriaca.org/person/51 http://syriaca.org/person/2531" passive="http://syriaca.org/person/3041"/>
 ```

 Other formats may work but have not been tested.
 The queries will look for any tei:relation, and will tokenize the values of the @active, @passive, and @mutual attributes, if your ids have spaces, this will cause an issue.
+If you use tei:relation/@name instead of tei:relation/@ref you can change the relationships.xql and the list-relationships.xql queries.

 ### Usage